 3. Moisturize + Protect.
 Apply a facial oil or oil serum when your skin is still slightly damp from your hydrosol.
 This hydration helps your oils to absorb better.
 Some oils, as well as butters and beeswax, create an occlusive layer, helping more sensitized skin reduce water loss through the skin.

 That's it.
-If you love a good face scrub and feel like your skin needs it, I invite you to stop exfoliating for a month and just see how your skin does with less interference, though a very gentle clay mask like the Rosemary + Lavender Cleansing Grains just once a week can help with congestion if that's a concern.
+If you love a good face scrub and feel like your skin needs it, I invite you to stop exfoliating for a month and just see how your skin does with less interference, though a very gentle mask like the Soma Hydrating Mask just once a week can help with congestion if that's a concern.